 One type of commission, called a discretionary commission arrangement (DCA), has been banned.
 Customers who had finance agreements with a DCA are likely to receive compensation.

 If you think you might have bought your vehicle with a DCA agreement you can put in a complaint now.
-Find out more about How to complain about mis-sold DCAs in car finance.

 If your agreement didn’t have a DCA